PRESSER LIVE: City v Watford - Hanley, Pukki, Cantwell injury doubts

 Farke spoke to the media remotely from Colney.

-• Recap the key lines from the press conference in the window above, with full reaction and build up to City’s Championship Boxing Day game at Watford throughout the rest of the day on pinkun.com
+• Recap the press conference in the window below, with full reaction and build up to City’s game against the Hornets throughout the rest of the day on pinkun.com